resolvedxd/bulmaselect/README.md

 [![Version](https://img.shields.io/npm/v/bulmaselect?color=orange)][PACKAGE]

 ## About
-Bulmaselect is a fast multiselect library for the web.
+Bulmaselect is a fast multiselect library for the web written in vanilla JavaScript.
 While styled like [Bulma][BULMA], it can work anywhere and has a variety of options to choose from.

 ## Example